Where is Nepal located?

 Nepal is known for Mt.
 Everest, the highest peak in the world.
 Nepal is culturally and linguistically diverse. who was There are fourteen known peaks all over the world, amongst them eight lie in Nepal and known as 8 eight-thousanders?
 It is a domain of peak climbing expeditions out of which more than one thousand peaks above 6,000 meters are found here.
 Splendid mountain views, world heritage sites, diverse flora and fauna, and various Buddhist monasteries are some of the famed highlights of Nepal.
 Overall, Nepal is known for its warm hospitality and inclusive tolerance for all walks of life.

 Do I need a visa to visit or enter Nepal?

-Foreign nationals can obtain Nepal visas with an easy process from local consulates or the embassy of Nepal located in your country or you can also be granted on arrival visa directly at the International airport immigration in Kathmandu or at any border immigration that touches India & China.
+Foreign nationals can obtain Nepal visas with an easy process from local consulates or the embassy of Nepal located in your country or you can also be granted on arrival visa directly at the International airport immigration in Kathmandu or at any border immigration that touches India and China.
 You need to carry a couple of recent passport-size color photos for the visa process.
-You will get multiple entry visas valid for 15 days, 30 days & 40 days with the visa fee of USD 25, USD 40 & USD 100 respectively.
+You will get multiple entry visas valid for 15 days, 30 days and 40 days with the visa fee of USD 25, USD 40 and USD 100 respectively.

 What should I pack for traveling to Nepal?